juanca/virtual-dom/README.md

 The virtual DOM algorithm does not efficiently reconcile reordered lists.

+The node serializer does not serialize event handlers.
+There appears to be missing functionality on identifying event handlers.
+Easiest solution would be to check every possible event handler.
+However, if the virtual DOM tree has a key-value for an event handler, it will apply the attribute to the DOM node.

 ## What can be improved

 The virtual DOM algorithm can better utilize `NODE_TYPE` values.